nodemailer/wildduck/setup/README.md

 If the installation succeeds then the installer writes DNS configuration to domainname-nameserver.txt file.
 Set up the provided DNS entries from this file before sending and receiving email.

-Next point your browser to https://mydomain.com/ and you should see the Wild Duck example webmail app where you can create an email account.
+Next point your browser to https://mydomain.com/ and you should see the WildDuck example webmail app where you can create an email account.

 ## Config files